Bette Davis (1908-1989)

 Biography

-Bette was working intensely hard and it paid off.
-Like many young actresses, she knew that the best way to stand out from the pack was to play an outrageous tramp, and she lobbied hard for the role of cockney 'artist's model' Mildred Rogers opposite Leslie Howard, in 'Of Human Bondage' in 1934.
+She never stopped working and learning, appearing in movies such as , 'Ex Lady', 'Bureau of Missing Persons' in 1933, 'Fashions of 1934, 'Jimmy the Gent' and 'Fog Over Frisco' in 1934.
+Bette's hard work eventually paid off.
+She won the plum role of 'artist's model' Mildred Rogers in 'Of Human Bondage' in 1934, opposite Leslie Howard, after lobbying hard for it.
 Warners loaned her out to RKO to play the part, an important role and the first to show her as a woman living ruthlessly by her wits.
-The critics gave her rave reviews, she won her first Oscar nomination for it, and Warners finally realised they had a major star on their hands.
+The critics gave her rave reviews and Bette received her first Oscar nomination for it.
+Warners at last realised they had a major star on their hands.

 Hollywood Star

 She was now a top level star and she felt she merited top roles.
 In 1936, when Warner Bros. failed to deliver them, Bette effectively went on strike, and when she refused an inferior role she was suspended without pay.
 She sailed for England to find work and sued Warner Bros in a hectic court case in London to get out of her contract.
 She lost the case and had to return, apparently humiliated and penniless.
 But the case had publicised her flamboyant independence and her spirited struggle was acknowledged.
-The studio began to take her more seriously, her salary was increased, and she was given better and better roles: 'Marked Woman', 'Kid Galahad', 'That Certain Woman', 'and 'It's Love I'm After', all in 1937.
+The studio, and the public began to take her more seriously, her salary was increased, and she was given better and better roles such as 'Marked Woman', 'Kid Galahad', 'That Certain Woman', 'and 'It's Love I'm After', all in 1937.
 This last was one of the first concessions the studio made to romantic melodrama on her behalf.

 They went further with 'Jezebel' in 1938, a lurid Deep South women's picture that allowed Davis first to scheme then repent and which co-starred the up-and-coming Henry Fonda.
-It won her a second Oscar, though it killed any chance she had of obtaining the much coveted role of Scarlett O'Hara in 'Gone With The Wind'.
+It won her a second Oscar for Best Actress, though it killed any chance she had of obtaining the much coveted role of Scarlett O'Hara in 'Gone With The Wind'.

-After this run of successful films Bette had become the highest paid woman in America.
+After this run of successful films Bette had become part of the Hollywood elite and, for a time, the highest paid woman in America.
 She contributed to the war effort by helping to organize the Hollywood Canteen during World War II, transforming a once-abandoned nightclub into a successful entertainment center.
 She received The Distinguished Civilian Service Medal, the Defense Department's highest civilian award, for her work.

 Post-War Crisis

-Joseph L. Mankiewicsz put her back in the limelight in 1950, when he put her in place of an indisposed Claudette Colbert in the role of Margot Channing in 'All About Eve'.
-In it she clearly channels herself as a theatrical diva challenged by a scheming, younger rival.
+She returned to the limelight in spectacular fashion in 1950 when Joseph L. Mankiewicz put her in place of an ailing Claudette Colbert in the role of Margo Channing in his masterpiece 'All About Eve'.
 The film was instantly acclaimed, and remains a classic, and she received another Best Actress Oscar nomination.

-It was a spectacular comeback but it did not however, mark the beginning of a new era of success for Davies.She faltered throughout the 1950's in efforts to revive earlier successes: 'Payment on Demand in 1951, 'Another Man's Poison' and' Phone Call from a Stranger' in 1952, 'The Star' in 1953, 'The Virgin Queen', in 1955, 'Storm Centre' and 'The Catered Affair' (as Debbie Reynold's mother) in 1956, 'The Scapegoat' in 1958, 'John Paul Jones' in 1959 and 'Pocketful of Miracles' in 1961, were all lacking the old pre-war Davies magic.
+It was a spectacular comeback but it did not however, mark the beginning of a new era of success for Davis.She faltered throughout the 1950's in efforts to revive earlier successes: 'Payment on Demand' in 1951, 'Another Man's Poison' and' Phone Call from a Stranger' in 1952, 'The Star' in 1953, 'The Virgin Queen', in 1955, 'Storm Centre' and 'The Catered Affair' (as Debbie Reynold's mother) in 1956, 'The Scapegoat' in 1958, 'John Paul Jones' in 1959 and 'Pocketful of Miracles' in 1961, were all lacking the old pre-war Davis magic.

 Bette Davis Academy Awards